Samantha Stephens leads Schneller with a focus on community, opportunity

-- Captain Brady Day is back.
+- Wendy DiAlesandro.
+Captain Brady Day is back.
 Last held in 2007, it was a small neighborhood festival: local residents selling homemade crafts from card tables, a grainy slideshow of the village’s heyday as a tourist destination and other low-key attractions.

-- Hall presented the 2026 operating budget, which was approved by the council.
+- Margaret Lennox.
+Hall presented the 2026 operating budget, which was approved by the council.
 Kent is not in a deficit and has been able to put several million dollars into a rainy day fund for emergencies.
 The 2026 operating budget was approved by council.

--Wendy DiAlesandro Kent’s iconic South End Mexican restaurant The Battleground is slated to close Dec.
+Kent’s iconic South End Mexican restaurant The Battleground is slated to close Dec.
 31, the leadership announced in a weekend Facebook post.

 After public comment concluded, Amrhein and council members honored Sue Nelson of Sue Nelson Designs for her contributions to Kent’s community.
 Nov.
 19 was declared Sue Nelson Day to honor her retirement.